Renormalons as Saddle Points: Borel transforms and exponential integrals

 which is identical to the lateral inverse Borel transform of $B_{\ii}(t)$, as expected.
-Accordingly, we expect that in full-fledged QCD and QM, the lateral Borel resummation of the leading $\ii$ corresponds to a similarly deformed integration contour into complex path or field space.
+Accordingly, we expect that in full-fledged QCD and QM, the lateral Borel resummation of the leading $\ii$ singularity corresponds to a similarly deformed integration contour into the complex plane or field space.

 Finally, we turn to renormalons.
-Like the $\ii$ instanton in QCD, renormalons correspond to singularities in the Borel plane.
+Like the $\ii$ instanton, renormalons correspond to singularities in the Borel plane.
 However, we argue they correspond to mechanism (iii) rather than (ii).
 Although renormalons require a quantum field theory (to generate the scale anomaly), the mechanism of (iii) can be understood through the lens of an effective action in finite dimensions.
 Starting from Eq.~\eqref{ffromS}, we can imagine splitting $\vec{z} = (\vec{z}_1, \vec{z}_2)$, e.g.~$\mathbb{R}^n \simeq \mathbb{R}^{n_1} \oplus \mathbb{R}^{n_2}$, and integrating out $\vec{z}_2$.
 Then we expect to have a residual integral of the form

 For the moment neglecting the terms at higher than one loop order, the analog of Eq.~\eqref{Bdensity} becomes